What Are Welding Beads And How Do They Function

 Process-specific methods:

-To create a stringer bead, you push (or "drag") the torch across the joint in a straight line with little side-to-side movement.
-Dragging refers to the electrode's angle in the "forward" direction of the weld, which directs the puddle.
+To form a stringer bead. you press or drag the torch along the joint in a parallel line with minimal side-to-side movement.
+Dragging is the angle at which the electrode points "forward" during the weld, guiding the puddle.
 This allows for the most penetration and solid welds.

-Welders "push" the torch tip when working with thin, heat-sensitive metals or welding vertically.
-It would help if you did this by angling your welding torch away from the puddle and welding while doing so.
+Welders "push" the flame point when working with fragile and sensitive to-heat metals or when welding vertically.
+This might be accomplished by welding while angled away from the puddle with your welding torch.

-You can weave side to side along the joint for comprehensive welding.
-The quickest way for a fat joint to weld is weaving.
+To ensure thorough welding, start weaving side by side along with the joint.
+The quickest way for a fat joint to weld is weaving

 This is especially true for groove welds on thick stock.
 Fillet welds often contain weaves.

-Of course, there are other weave types, and each welder has a favorite.
+Every welder has their preferred type of weave, albeit there are others.
 Your hand might move in a zigzag, crescent, or curly shape.
-Weaving manages the heat in your weld puddle and fills the beads.
+Your weld puddle's heat is controlled by weaving, which also fills the beads.
 To establish a proper tie-in to the metal parts and avoid undercutting the edges, you can pause on each side of the weld.

 You'll want to move quickly over the joint's center, though.
 You risk a high crown (a bulge in the middle) if you don't.
 Therefore, it is preferable to have a flat or hardly convex weld face during weaving.